IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

       return 0;
    }

-Problem with the code above is that destructors will not be called and there is a memory leak.
-Having in mind that the managed object of shared pointer is deleted when the reference count reaches zero, let's analyze the situation.
+The problem with the code above is that destructors will not be called and there is a memory leak.
+Keep in mind that the managed object of the shared pointer is deleted when the reference count reaches zero — let's analyze the situation.

-When :code:`BB` goes out of scope, it will be not deleted since it still manages object pointed by :code:`AA.B_ptr`.
-Similar situation is with the :code:`AA` - if it goes out of scope, its managed object is not deleted either because it is pointed by :code:`BB.A_ptr`.
+When :code:`BB` goes out of scope, it will be not be deleted since it still manages the object pointed by[[[is "by" the right/best word?
+Should it be "at"?]]] :code:`AA.B_ptr`.
+A similar situation is with the :code:`AA` — if it goes out of scope, its managed object is not deleted either because it is pointed by[[[is "by" the right/best word?]]] :code:`BB.A_ptr`.

-This problem can be solved with weak pointer.
+This problem can be solved with a weak pointer.

 .. code-block:: cpp